 His life is also one of romance and undying love.
 He married Elizabeth Markham in Yorkshire under a traditional organised marriage which was the custom in those times for the social upper classes.
 Remarkably, Sir Rufane Donkin truly fell in love with his beautiful young wife.
 Furthermore, in most cases the wives of high-ranking military officials stayed at home while their husbands were abroad.
 Unlike them, Elizabeth Donkin chose to be with her husband and travelled with him to India where she was to become seriously ill.
-The effect on Sir Rufane Donkin of her death was so immense, and to such an extent, that he had to be placed on leave from his post.
+The effect on Sir Rufane of her death was so immense that he had to be placed on leave from his post.

 Life in the Cape

-This error in judgement was to be further compounded when a Magistrate, Daniel Johannes van Ryneveld, who had previously been the deputy Landdrost at Clanwilliam, commented favourably on this district to Donkin.
+This error of judgement was to be compounded when a magistrate, Daniel Johannes van Ryneveld, who had previously been the deputy Landdrost at Clanwilliam, commented favourably on this district to Donkin.

-Based upon this unwelcome news, the Colonial Secretary, Colonel Bird, despatched his brother-in-law, Mr Buissine, a Land Surveyor, to survey the area.
+Based upon this unwelcome news, Bird dispatched his brother-in-law, Mr Buissine, a Land Surveyor, to survey the area.
 Afterwards, Buissine was to compile a report on the Crown Land available in the area.
 To fulfil his commitments to the settlers, Donkin required 100 acres of land to be issued as a grant to adult male settlers.
 In his report, Buissine stated that there was only sufficient land for 80 families whereas the estimated number of families believed to be on board the East Indian and the Fanny was of the order of 125.

 Even before receiving the report from Buissine, Donkin wrote to Lord Bathurst informing him that all the Settlers from Cork would be accommodated at Clanwilliam.
 Donkin then left for the Zuurveld on the Eastern Border.
-This lamentable cascade of events had doomed the Irish settlement a priori.
-For the Irish, their journey of thirteen weeks ended on Sunday 30th April 1820 at Simons Bay – now Simonstown.
+This lamentable cascade of events had doomed the Irish settlement from the outset.
+For the Irish, their journey of thirteen weeks ended on Sunday 30th April 1820 at Simons Bay – now Simon’s Town.

 On the 6th June 1820, Sir Rufane Donkin arrived in the unnamed hamlet on the shores of Algoa Bay where the Settlers had commenced landing from the 10th April 1820.
 His role was to superintend the settlement of the immigrants to the Cape.
 It was on this day that he named the embryonic town after his late wife, Elizabeth.